zenml-io/template-e2e-batch/README.md

 As a last step concluding all work done so far, we will calculate predictions on the inference dataset and persist them in [Artifact Store](https://docs.zenml.io/stacks-and-components/component-guide/artifact-stores) attached to the current inference model version of the Model Control Plane for reuse and observability.

 We will leverage a prepared predictions service called `mlflow_deployment` linked to the inference model version of the Model Control Plane to run `.predict()` and to put predictions as an output of the predictions step, so it is automatically stored in the [Artifact Store](https://docs.zenml.io/stacks-and-components/component-guide/artifact-stores) and linked to the Model Control Plane model version as a versioned artifact link with zero effort.
-This is achieved because we additionally annotated the `predictions` output with `ArtifactConfig(overwrite=False)`.
+This is achieved because we additionally annotated the `predictions` output with `DataArtifactConfig(overwrite=False)`.
 This is required to deliver a comprehensive history to stakeholders since Batch Inference can be executed using the same Model Control Plane version multiple times.

 ```
 NOTE: On non-local orchestrators a `model` artifact will be loaded into memory to run predictions directly.
 You can adapt this part to your needs.